mashlol/omni/README.md

     }
 });
 ```
-A model is essentially the same as a model in Backbone, however, a `name` property is required, and a `readPermission(connection, property)` and `writePermission(connection, property)` method can be supplied to determine whether or not there is permission to read or write to this model.
+A model is essentially the same as a model in Backbone, however a `readPermission(connection, property)` and `writePermission(connection, property)` method can be supplied to determine whether or not there is permission to read or write to this model.

 # Collections